Soyuz 37

-Soyuz 37 (Союз 37, Union 37) was a 1980 Soviet crewed space flight to the Salyut 6 space station.
+Soyuz 37 (Союз 37) was a 1980 Soviet crewed space flight to the Salyut 6 space station.
 It was the 13th mission to and 11th successful docking at the orbiting facility.
 The Soyuz 37 crew were the third to visit the long-duration Soyuz 35 resident crew.

 Soyuz 37 carried Soviet Viktor Gorbatko and Pham Tuan, the first Asian and first Vietnamese cosmonaut, into space.
 They swapped Soyuz craft with the long-duration crew and returned to Earth in Soyuz 36, the resident crew later used their craft to return to Earth.